2019 Vault Rankings

 Microsoft operates three business segments: More Personal Computing, Productivity and Business Processes, and Intelligent Cloud.

 The More Personal Computing segment generates about 35% of revenue by selling products and services for end users, developers, and IT managers across devices.
 Included are Windows operating system products; devices, including the Surface tablet, phones, and PC accessories; gaming such as Xbox hardware and Xbox Live; video games; HoloLens virtual reality technology; and third-party video game royalties; and search advertising.

 The Productivity and Business Processes segment, about one-third of sales, covers productivity, communication, and information products and services across devices and platforms.
 Among the products are Office, Office 365 (the cloud version), Exchange, SharePoint, Skype and Skype for Business, and the Dynamics ERP and CRM products.
 Office products and cloud services by themselves account for about a quarter of total revenue.
 LinkedIn is part of the segment.

 The Intelligent Cloud segment, about 30% of revenue, consists of its public, private, and hybrid server products and cloud services headlined by the Azure cloud computing service.
 Other products and services include SQL Server, Windows Server, Visual Studio, and System Center.

-Microsoft, headquartered in Redmond, Washington, operates in some 210 countries.
-Sales are split between the US, which accounts for 51% of revenue, and other countries, which provide the balance of sales.
+Based in Redmond, Washington, Microsoft's sales are split between the US, which accounts for about 50% of revenue, and other countries, which provide the balance of sales.

 Internationally, Microsoft operates research and development centers in China and India; data centers in Ireland, Singapore, and the Netherlands; and operations and facilities in Ireland, and the UK.
 The company also has offices in India, China, Canada, Australia, Germany, Japan, and the UK.

 Sales and Marketing